Yna-Ojeda-Flutter-Apps/maintein/README.md

 * Assessment Feature
 * Breathing Exercise Screen
 * Settings Screen & Local Notification
-* Data Collection using Firebase
+* Data Collection using Firestore
 * Onboarding screen upon installation
+* Settings: About the app, and screen for attributions

 ## Currently working on
 * System Testing
+* Breathing Exercises: add hotliens and appropriate tempo

 ## To do
-* Breathing exercises: add hotlines, and appropriate tempo
-* Settings: help/guide of the app, and screen for attributions
-* Launch screen
+* Update new launch screen